m1k3l4/Armocromia-lovers/README.md

 * The aim of the test is to receive an initial analysis of their palette, to be further explored in the future.

 ![Test section](https://github.com/m1k3l4/armocromia-lovers/blob/main/docs/images/discover-season.png)

+## Testing

+* I tested the webpage with the following browsers: Chrome, Firefox, Edge.
+It works with all of them.
+* I used devtools to confirm that the different sections of this website are all responsive and good looking in all the screen size.
+* I experimented that all the different sections are simple to read and navigate.
+* I tried out the test form and it works very well: users cannot send the form before to fill all the mandatory areas and the submit button does its job.